-The dangers of living this way are vast and varied, ranging from tiredness, through anxiety, all the way to heart disease.
+Life is hectic.
+We work hard, we play hard, we work hard again…it can be exhausting.
+The dangers of living this way are vast and varied, ranging from tiredness to anxiety, all the way to heart disease.
 It’s time we took a moment to focus on ourselves.

 Easier said than done?
 That’s why we asked our experts for some quick and easy life hacks to help turn your health around.

 Nuffield Health’s Professional Head of Physiology, Jay Brewer, Deputy Medical Director Auldric Ratajczak and Personal Trainers Sara Nankivell, Tan Quddus and Katie Stephenson provided the following tips:

 - Walk to your destination: Save money, reduce stress and get some exercise by getting off the bus or tube one or two stops early.
 (It’ll only get stuck in traffic anyway!)